lirantal/essential-nodejs-security-book/manuscript/devsecops.md

 The previous chapter covered the [snyk](https://snyk.io) tool and platform, and highlights the importance of gaining visibility into risks from bundled applications dependencies.

-To mitigate 3rd party vulnerabilities be sure to integrate snyk or another solution as part of your CI so you can catch vulnerable dependencies before they reach production.
+To mitigate 3rd party vulnerabilities be sure to integrate Snyk or another solution as part of your CI so you can catch vulnerable dependencies before they reach production.

 {pagebreak}